-The C40 Food Systems Network is helping cities achieve solutions to their most pressing food systems challenges by incorporating both health and environmental considerations into food strategies and activities.
+The C40 Food Systems Network work with cities achieving solutions to their most pressing food systems challenges by incorporating both health and environmental considerations into food strategies and activities.
 The Network aims to strengthen collaboration across countries, sectors and disciplines, leveraging expertise to develop sustainable and healthy food systems.

-The Network builds on the activities of the Milan Urban Food Policy Pact, which was signed by over 100 cities from across the world in October 2015.
-The Pact aims to engage cities in improving sustainability and health equity in their food systems as well as improving their resilience to both hunger and CO2 emissions.
+The Network builds on the activities of the Milan Urban Food Policy Pact, launched in October 2015 and signed by nearly 200 cities from across the world.
+The Milan Pact aims to engage cities in improving sustainability and health equity in their food systems as well as improving their resilience to both hunger and CO2 emissions.

-The Food Systems Network aims to advance food and climate action by sharing knowledge and experiences, learning from best practices, co-creating solutions and developing collaborative projects across countries.
-Activities are organized into four focus areas, developed according to cities’ priorities:
+The Food Systems Network aims to advance food and climate action by sharing knowledge and experiences organized into five focus areas, developed according to cities’ priorities:

-The first workshop of the C40 Food Systems Network took place during the 2016 EAT Stockholm Food Forum.
-It brought together participating cities to discuss common challenges related to planning and implementing food policies and projects, exchange good practices, identify potential solutions and discuss priorities for the coming year.
+The inaugural EAT-C40 Food Systems Network workshop took place during the 2016 EAT Stockholm Food Forum.
+It brought together member cities to discuss common challenges related to planning and implementing food policies and projects, exchange good practices, co-creating solutions and developing collaborative initiatives, and discuss priorities for the coming years.

-The Food Systems Network holds an ongoing series of webinars organized around the four Network focus areas.
-These webinars provide the opportunity for more targeted and in-depth learning on each topic as well as a “safe space” for open discussion and support.
+The Food Systems Network holds an ongoing series of webinars organized around the Network’s focus areas.
+These webinars provide the opportunity for more targeted and in-depth learning on each topic as well as a forum for open discussions and inter-city support.

 Tom Arnold and Emily Norford on the challenges the urban diet poses to health and the planet, but most importantly on the solutions that can fix them.